 The reader had wanted to follow that recommendation but was unable to because each of the attorneys she was working with for the property purchases (in Costa Rica and the Dominican Republic) had insisted that a foreign entity couldn’t hold title in that country.
 The attorneys had forced the reader to open up separate corporations, one in Costa Rica and a second one in the DR.

 While they did use the offshore LLC as the owner of the two corporations, they had lied about the need for the additional corporations in the first place.
-Both sold her unnecessary entities… because that’s what they had to sell.
+Both sold her unnecessary entities… because they could.

 This reader was still enjoying the probate benefits of the umbrella LLC… but was also incurring unnecessary ongoing expenses associated with the superfluous entities.